Public Art - BRT Shelters

 Greg Arnold - South

-As part of the BRT MAX Purple line project, The City is working with the International Avenue BRZ to install up to five artworks by local artists along International Avenue.
+As part of the MAX Purple line project, The City also worked with the International Avenue BRZ to install five artworks by local artists along International Avenue.
 Learn more.